yangshun/fate/README.md

 80% of the code was written by Codex – four versions per task, carefully curated by a human.
 The remaining 20% was written by [@cpojer](https://x.com/cnakazawa).
 You get to decide which parts are the good ones.
 The README was 100% written by a human. _Maybe._

-**fate** is almost certainly worse than actual sync engines, but it will eventually be way better than every other existing React data-fetching library.
+**fate** is almost certainly worse than actual sync engines, but it will eventually be better than existing React data-fetching libraries.
 Use it if you have a high tolerance for pain and want to help shape the future of data fetching in React.

 ### Is fate better than Relay?